drug-design/course/docs/chapters/conformational-analysis.md

 ### Example: Results of Conformational Analysis
 *[Conformational Analysis]: The study of the geometries and their associated energies for a given molecule.

-The forms were all minimized and the following relative energies were obtained:
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/example-results-conformational-analysis-2b95ab1c'><i class='fa fa-play' aria-hidden='true'></i></button>The forms were all minimized and the following relative energies were obtained:
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.